plotly/angular-plotly.js/README.md

 ### Plotly Via Window Module

-If you want to use a [different precompiled bundle](https://github.com/plotly/plotly.js/blob/master/dist/README.md#partial-bundles) or if your wish to [assemble you own customized bundle](https://github.com/plotly/plotly.js#modules), you can use `PlotlyViaWindowModule` to force the use of `window.Plotly` object.
+If you want to use a [different precompiled bundle](https://github.com/plotly/plotly.js/blob/master/dist/README.md#partial-bundles) or if you wish to [assemble you own customized bundle](https://github.com/plotly/plotly.js#modules), you can use `PlotlyViaWindowModule` to force the use of `window.Plotly` object.
 You can add the script via tag `<script>` direct on your code, or add it as a [global script on angular.json](https://github.com/angular/angular-cli/wiki/stories-global-scripts#global-scripts).

 ```typescript
 import { NgModule } from '@angular/core';